 What is Earth Overshoot Day?Resources are not unlimited.
 Renewable raw materials are only available to the extent that they can regenerate.
 If they do not have the appropriate time for this, the person consumes more than can be made available to him again through regeneration.
 Chaos is inevitable.
 Under the term "Earth Overshoot Day" is understood to mean the day of a year on which humanity has used up all natural resources that can be restored and made usable by nature within a year.
-This year falls Earth Overshoot Day, which is also known colloquially as Overshoot or Earth overload day on July 28th.
-If we look at how this day shifts a few days forward every year, it becomes clear that we can no longer continue as before.
+This year falls Earth Overshoot Day, which is also known colloquially as Overshoot or Earth overload day is referred to as August 02nd.
+If we look at how this day moves forward by a few days with each passing year, it becomes clear that we can no longer carry on as before.

 In which direction is the critical day shifting?

-The Global Footprint Network, a non-profit organization, has started an action with the annual calculation of the world overshoot day, which should remind us that there is an equal give and take in nature.
-Those who do not follow this rule and live beyond their own means will have to bear the consequences.
+The Global Footprint Network, a non-profit organization, has launched an annual calculation of World Depletion Day, an action that is intended to remind us that there is an equal give and take in nature.
+Anyone who doesn't follow this rule and lives beyond their own means will have to bear the consequences.
 The deadline changes from year to year.
-This year it falls on July 28th.
-Last year, resources ran out on July 29.
-If we go back a little further, the following balance sheet emerges:
+This year it falls on August 02nd.
+Last year the resources were exhausted on July 28th.
+If we go back a little further, we see the following balance:

 - 2020 - August 22st